MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Results

-To further validate the reliability of the LLM-based assessments, we used three expert annotations as reference standards to evaluate GPT-4.1 and DeepSeek-v3 on the same subset of 400 abstracts, respectively.
-As shown in Figure \ref{fig:evaluate} \textbf{d}–\textbf{f}, both models exhibited strong concordance with expert evaluations, achieving precision, recall, and F1 scores of approximately 95\% across metrics.
+To further validate the reliability of the LLM-based assessments, we used two expert annotations as reference standards to evaluate GPT-4.1 and DeepSeek-v3 on the same subset of 1,000 abstracts, respectively.
+As shown in Figure \ref{fig:evaluate} \textbf{e}, \textbf{f}, both models exhibited strong concordance with expert evaluations, achieving precision, recall, and F1 scores of approximately 95\% across metrics.
 These results further corroborate the accuracy of the automated scoring framework and its alignment with expert judgment.

-Finally, inter-rater agreement was assessed across all evaluators---including three human experts and two LLMs---by computing pairwise Cohen's kappa coefficients on a shared evaluation subset (Figure \ref{fig:evaluate} \textbf{g}) \cite{mchugh2012interrater}.
-Most pairwise comparisons (80\%) yielded kappa values exceeding 0.6, indicating substantial agreement---an accepted threshold for reliable concordance in domains involving subjective judgment, including medicine, psychology, and natural language processing \cite{landis1977measurement}.
-The coefficients between expert 1 and expert 2 (0.5663), and between expert 2 and expert 3 (0.5446), fell slightly below this threshold but still reflected moderate agreement, closely approaching the substantial range.
-These findings demonstrate strong inter-rater reliability across both human and automated evaluators, underscoring the robustness and reproducibility of the evaluation framework.
+Finally, inter-rater agreement across all evaluators---including two human experts and two LLMs---was quantified using pairwise Cohen's kappa coefficients computed on a shared evaluation subset (Figure \ref{fig:evaluate} \textbf{g}) \cite{mchugh2012interrater}.
+Most pairwise comparisons yielded kappa values above 0.6, corresponding to substantial agreement, a commonly accepted benchmark for reliable concordance in domains involving subjective judgment, including medicine, psychology, and natural language processing \cite{landis1977measurement}.
+The remaining comparisons fell marginally below this threshold but remained within the moderate agreement range and close to the substantial category.
+Together, these findings indicate strong inter-rater reliability across both human and automated evaluators, supporting the robustness and reproducibility of the evaluation framework.

-\subsection{Evaluating Downstream Utility in Medical Question Answering}
+\subheading{Evaluating Downstream Utility in Medical Question Answering}